Last Updated on March 7, 2021 by Liza Hawkins

 Warm and fuzzies ensued, and I landed on these five signature dishes: pancakes, cobbler, shrimp pasta, turkey meatloaf and oven-fried chicken thighs.

 Good, right?
 Application complete, I sent it off.

 The Single Savory Signature Dish

-About a week later I found out about the open casting call in NYC, and also that I had to narrow my signature dishes down to only one savory meal.
+About a week later I found out about the open casting call in NYC for Home Cooks on Food Network, and also that I had to narrow my signature dishes down to only one savory meal.
 I had to bring it with me to the casting call, already prepared, kept to proper intended temperature, and ready to plate.